 Company: ReNeuron Limited

 110 participants will undergo surgery.
 All of the patients will have had an ischemic stroke prior to the clinical trial.
 Half of the patients will receive stem cell injections, and half will not.
 The study will monitor the progress of each patient using tests that measure their ability to perform certain tasks, and range of motion.

-After 12 weeks, patients who received stem cell injections will be compared to patients who received placebo.
-The prediction is that patients who received stem cell treatment have improved motor skills compared to those who received placebo treatment.
+After 12 weeks, patients who received stem cell injections will be compared to patients who received a placebo.
+The prediction is that patients who received stem cell treatment have improved motor skills compared to those who received a placebo treatment.

 Each of these trials are performed under rigorous stipulations.
 They provide potential treatments for a myriad of conditions.
 These are only five examples – there are thousands of similar clinical trials occurring right now.

 The Future of Regenerative Medicine

 Each clinical trial and the research studies that preclude them provide patients with a new hope for their untreated illnesses.
 It is important that such studies are closely monitored by experts and performed correctly to ensure accurate results.

 Once a treatment reaches a clinical trial, it is relatively close to becoming available to patients all around the world.
 The future of regenerative medicine depends on trials such as these to advance treatment options.

 Companies such as CELLAXYS offer stem cell treatments to patients who are suffering from such illnesses or ailments.
 Focusing on injury or degenerative disease, this company seeks to improve patients’ quality of life by administering stem cell therapy.
 The treatments help alleviate symptoms of arthritis, joint pain, and muscle and tendon injury.
 By injecting stem cells into areas of injury, experts seek to repair damaged tissue and relieve pain.